afullerhouseatlantic/website/recommendations/entry-machines.md

 These machines are similar to the Single Boiler/Dual Use machines listed above but have a grinder built in.
 They are great for space saving, but it is not uncommon to outgrow the grinder quickly as they are generally pretty poor quality.
 Generally not recommended.

 ### **Breville Barista Express** ([$699 [Commonly on sale for $599]](https://www.breville.com/us/en/products/espresso/bes870.html))
-> Breville Infuser, but with a grinder.
+> Breville Infuser, but with a Dose Control Pro grinder built in.
 The Express Impress adds an assisted tamp feature, but is otherwise the same.
 The Barista Pro is also very similar but with a thermojet instead of a thermocoil.

 #### Pros:
 - Comes with a grinder
 - similar pros to Infuser otherwise

 #### Cons:
 - Similar cons to the Infuser
-- Grinder is not particularly easy to dial in and is faily unreliable
+- Grinder is not particularly easy to dial in, has high retention, and is faily unreliable